svenslaggare/StackJIT/README.md

 There must be a function called 'main' which will be the entry point for the program.

 ###Structs###
 The VM supports structures, but atm there is no syntax for defining them.
-A struct can only be manipulated via references.
-The fields are referenced in the following way: `Ref.Struct.<strict name>.<field name>`.
-Example: "`Ref.Struct.Point.x`".
+A structure is a reference type and can only be manipulated via references.
+The fields are referenced in the following way: `Ref.Struct.<struct name>::<field name>`.
+Example: "`Ref.Struct.Point::x`".

 ###Null ref###
 Atm there is no defined behaviour for "null references" and dereferencing not